Getting Started

 Verify the install

-maple --version
+maple --help

-cargo run -p maple-demo
+cargo run --manifest-path examples/mwl-worldline-lifecycle/Cargo.toml

 Troubleshooting